 Transparency also makes the store manager's life easier, because when store associates are aware of what's expected of them it takes a load off the manager's shoulders.

 Teamwork improves.
-The store manager has more time for coaching the team on what really matters - sales and customer service skills.
+The store manager has more time for coaching their team on what really matters - sales and customer service skills.

-What in-store mobile tech has done is refocus the core role of the store associate on helping and inspiring shoppers instead of merely helping them buy.
+What in-store mobile tech has done is refocus the core role of the store associate on helping and inspiring shoppers, instead of merely helping them to buy.

 Store operations shouldn't be hard for store associates.
-Discover how you could make daily store operations faster and easier for store teams, giving them more time to focus on what really matters.
+Request a demo to discover how you could make daily store operations faster and easier for store teams, giving them more time to focus on what really matters.